johndoyle/BeerSmith-mcp-server/README.md

 Most operations are read-only.
 Write operations (create_recipe) create new files without modifying existing data.

-### No Data Loss Risk
+### Loe Data Loss Risk

-- Your BeerSmith files are only read, never modified
+- Your BeerSmith files are backed up when written to
 - New recipes are saved as separate `.bsmx` files
 - Original recipes remain untouched

 ### Concurrent Access

 BeerSmith and the MCP server can run simultaneously without conflicts.
+But it is advised not to as both may try to write to the same files and BeerSmith Saves its files after closing and so overwrite any changes made by the MCP server during that session.

 ## Performance